-Does the petitioner always have to pay for the court fees?
+Does the applicant always have to pay for the court fees?

-No. In most cases, the petitioner pays the court fee; however, some couples agree to split the court fees between them.
-You can also make an application for costs from the other person.
+No. In most cases, the applicant pays the court fee; however, some couples agree to split the court fees between them, particularly if it is a joint application.

 Helping our clients file their divorce papers is only one of the many family law services at Stowe Family Law.

-Can the petitioner claim for the divorce court costs?
+Can the applicant claim for the divorce court costs?